Findings from a Craftsman in the quarriesOctober 6, 2020

 We don’t know for whom Pierson made up this list of twenty-three Masonic publications and one Masonic supply house.
 Most publications and places were in the United States, but four were from other countries.
 None of the journals (at least under these names) exist today.
 On a humorous note for the Masons reading this, one of the periodicals was “The Freemason,” published in Toronto by Cowan & Company!

-The front side of these scrap papers is a form sent to the Royal Arch Masons of Minnesota, when Pierson was serving as Grand Secretary for that body.
+The front side of these scrap papers is a form meant to be sent to each of the Royal Arch Masons of Minnesota, when Pierson was serving as Grand Secretary for that body.
 It required members to identify if they belonged to or supported any organization related to the Cerneau Council of the Scottish Rite.
 But that’s a whole ‘nother story…